jimzhan/esnext-scripts/README.md

 ## What?

-`esnext-scripts` is set of pre-configured helpers for your next generation Javascript application.
+`esnext-scripts` is set of pre-configured helpers for your next generation Javascript/Typescript application.
 With it, you can now fully focus on your valuable implementations instead of playing around with various settings & helpers over and over again.
 Batteries included:

 - Latest EMACScript supports backed by [Babel](https://babeljs.io).
 - A mostly reasonable approach to JavaScript by: